Hard Corps Race Series? Challenge Accepted!!!

 I was first introduced to the HCRS in 2006 when I participated in the Camp Pendleton Mud Run.
 I had recently joined a local boot camp to lose baby weight after my daughter was born and decided to run in the event as an annual fitness challenge with fellow boot camp members.
 Since then, I have continued to participate in the Mud Run with training partners, friends, and family.
 Overall, I have completed the Mud Run nine times, missing a year here and there.

-To date, I haven’t had the opportunity to participate in any other HCRS events due to schedule conflicts, but I am looking forward to changing that this year and will be participating in the Semper Tri on August 6th.
+To date, I haven’t had the opportunity to participate in any other HCRS events due to schedule conflicts, but I am looking forward to changing that this year and will be participating in the Semper Tri event.

 What motivates you to continuously participate in the HCRS events?
 What makes them special?